 7. The Cost

-South Korea is NOT a signatory to the Hague Convention, so no Median Adoption Service Provider Convention Fee is documented in the State Department Annual Reports for 2022.
-Adoptive families report that their total costs ranged from $35,000 to $50,000, including all the documentation, adoption service provider fees, travel, and in-country lodging expenses.
+As of the preparation of the FY2024 Annual Report by the US State Department, South Korea was still not a signatory to the Hague Convention, so no Median Adoption Service Provider Convention Fee is documented.
+Adoptive families reported that their total costs ranged from $40,000 to $60,000, including all documentation, adoption service provider fees, travel, and in-country lodging.

 8. The Needs

-Families must be open to a child with special needs, including prenatal alcohol/tobacco exposure and developmental delays.
-The most common needs agencies report include moderate prenatal exposure to alcohol/tobacco and developmental delays.
+Families must be open to a child with special needs, including prenatal exposure to drugs, alcohol, and tobacco.
+Additionally, children in institutional care often experience various developmental delays.

-Less commonly, the more complex needs might include major prenatal alcohol exposure impacts; birth parent history of intellectual disability or mental illness; macrocephaly/microcephaly; hearing or vision impairment; intellectual disability; cerebral palsy; hypothyroidism; neurological conditions; seizures; neurofibromatosis; congenital syphilis; eye conditions.
+Less commonly, the more complex needs might include significant impacts from prenatal alcohol exposure; birth parent history of intellectual disability or mental illness; macrocephaly/microcephaly; hearing or vision impairment; intellectual disability; cerebral palsy; hypothyroidism; neurological conditions; seizures; neurofibromatosis; congenital syphilis; eye conditions.

-Many international adoption doctors report that the incidences of prenatal substance exposure are increasing but they are not generally seeing neurological impacts in the children who are coming home (at the average age of 2).
+Many international adoption doctors report that the incidence of prenatal substance exposure is increasing.
+Still, they are not generally seeing neurological impacts in the children who are coming home (at the average age of 2).
 However, be aware that this could mean the type, quantity, and timing of alcohol consumption were not of the nature to cause FASD.
-But it can also mean that impairments are subtle in the early toddler and preschool ages and thus will not be detected until the child reaches school age.
+Impairments may be subtle in the early toddler and preschool ages and thus will not be detected until the child reaches school age.

 9. The Post-Adoption Reports